ChristianPanov/lwlog/README.md

 1. **Queue Overflow Policy:** Defines the behavior when the queue is full.
 The default policy is ```lwlog::block_overflow_policy```, which blocks the producing thread until space is available in the queue.
 2. **Queue Capacity:** The maximum number of log messages the queue can hold.
 The default value is set to **1024**, which can also be accessed by the ```lwlog::default_async_queue_size``` global variable.
 3. **Thread Affinity Mask:** Describes to which specific CPU cores the producing thread will be bound.
 The default value is ```lwlog::default_thread_affinity```, which does not bind the thread to specific cores and lets the operating system manage thread placement.
 For custom affinity, provide a 64-bit mask where each bit corresponds to a CPU core (1 to allow, 0 to disallow).

+**Note for macOS Users:** On macOS, thread affinity works differently.
+Instead of binding threads to specific cores, macOS uses affinity tags to group threads.
+These tags encourage the scheduler to place related threads on the same or nearby cores, improving cache sharing.
+However, core-specific binding is not supported.
 #### Example
 ```cpp
 #include "lwlog.h"